astex/needs/README.md

 Context
 -------

-This can then be used in a variety of ways:
+Any `Need` may also be used as a context, erroring out if the need is not met:

 ```python
 with login_need: